 II.
 Community Service

 BOSS helps to promote Soldiers participation in many community service activities at Fort Campbell and in the surrounding communities.
 It provides a Soldier the chance to meet new people and grow as individuals.
 Soldiers are exposed to new people, ideas and learn new skills.
 Volunteering is good as it gives Soldiers a sense of involvement and achievement, beyond their day to day activities.
 Some community service activities are MP Halloween Assistant, Food Pantries and Toy Drives.

 This third pillar of BOSS targets enhancing single Soldiers’ morale, living environment, and personal growth and development.
 Depending on the issue at hand, it will be handled by the Soldiers’ chain of command.
 However, we provide Soldiers with documentation on issues they face such as smoking in the barracks, barracks policy letters and so on.
 Some qualiy of life activities include Commissary Awareness Month, Voters’ Registration and Single Soldiers Appreciation Dinners.

 Meetings are held on the 1st and 3rd Wednesday of each month at the D.W.
 Recreation Center.
 These meetings are for all BOSS Representatives at every level.
 BOSS meetings are mandatory.
 General Assembly meetings are at 1430.
 All interested parties are welcome.

-Issues addressed during BOSS meetings will be formatted and submitted to the senior enlisted advisor (CSM Bower) to seek resolution through the proper channels or staff agency.
+Issues addressed during BOSS meetings will be formatted and submitted to the senior enlisted advisor (CSM Espinosa) to seek resolution through the proper channels or staff agency.
 Issues that cannot be resolved at the installation level are coordinated through the Command Sergeant Major.
 An Army Family Action Plan (AFAP) Coordinator may be released by the Installation Commander to go forward to the Major Army Command (MACOM) AFAP.

 WHAT IS BOSS?